kayr/xform-markup-editor/README.md

 ```

 #### Adding Bind Attributes and Layout Attributes(e.g appearance)
-You can add layout attributes(like appearance,jr:count etc) to you questions.
+You can add layout attributes(like appearance,jr:count etc) to questions.
 See below:

 E.g
 To make a select-one question with search